matthewlfabian/RNA-seq_QC-mapping-alignment/README.md

     - SAMPLE2
     - ...

 4.)
-In your parent directory, create the subdirectories "FASTQ" & "FASTQ/raw", then place your raw FASTQ files (matching the sample names above) in FASTQ/raw.
+In your Snakemake directory, create the subdirectories "FASTQ" & "FASTQ/raw", then place your raw FASTQ files (matching the sample names above) in "FASTQ/raw".

 5.)
-Edit "config/config.yaml" to include the nucleotide (QUAST_reference: "QUAST/<your reference>.fasta") & amino acid
+In your Snakemake directory, create the subdirectory "reference", then place your reference genome assembly FASTA (e.g., "ref_assembly.fasta")
-(Prokka_proteins: "Prokka/<your reference>.faa") FASTAs for your reference genome.
+& annotations GTF (e.g., "ref_annotations.gtf").

 6.)
-In your parent directory, create the subdirectories "QUAST" & "Prokka".
-In "QUAST", add your nucleotide reference genome FASTA
+Edit "config/config.yaml" to include the assembly FASTA (ref_assembly: "reference/<your reference assembly>.fasta") & annotations GTF
-(<your reference>.fasta).
-In "Prokka", add your amino acid reference genome FASTA (<your reference>.faa).
-The file names must match those entered into "config/config/yaml" in step 5.).
+(ref_annotation: "reference/<your reference annotations>.gtf") for your reference genome, per step 5.).

 # Running the Pipeline